python-escpos/python-escpos/doc/user/raspi.rst

 Now you can attach your printer and and test it with the example code in the project's set of examples.
 You can find that in the `project-repository <https://github.com/python-escpos/python-escpos>`__.

+For more details on this check the :doc:`installation-manual <installation>`.